conradakunga/Blog/_posts/2021-09-14-30-days-of-net-6-day-7-simpler-web-application-development.md

 If you pass an argument that is not an integer, you get a `404` error as the runtime will complain it cannot find such a route.

+Again to re-emphasize - you can still setup your project the old way and use the old routing.
+This is just another, simpler way to build.

 # Thoughts

 This has been a long time coming and I am glad it is much easier and cleaner to get started writing simple web applications without all the ceremony out of the box.